This carne guisada recipe is the ultimate Latin beef stew with chunks of tender beef simmered low and slow with Puerto Rican flavors. Easy and hearty!

 Recipe Tips & Notes

-- Freeze the Leftovers.
+You can also freeze it.
 I freeze mine in airtight freezer containers.
 It reheats very nicely and will last a good 6 months in the freezer.

 That's it, my friends.
 I hope you enjoy your wonderfully hearty carne guisada.
 It's really hard to wrong with a good beef stew, especially with all those alluring Latin American flavors.